wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 > “In five years from now, if you don’t timestamp your articles on the blockchain, you’re going to be considered a fraud.” - Brendan Blumer

-With WordProof, you can sign your WordPress content on any EOSIO blockchain from the comfort of your WordPress site.
+With WordProof Timestamp, you can sign your WordPress content on any EOSIO blockchain from the comfort of your WordPress site.
+No prior blockchain experience necessary: the WordProof Setup Wizard helps you with everything, right from your WordPress dashboard.

+### Why do I need to timestamp my content?

+There are hundreds of millions of websites.
+However, there are only a few websites visitors accept information from, let alone do business with.
+This is because they trust those websites.
+You gain the trust of your visitors by doing two things differently than your competition:

+* Claim ownership of your content
+* Show transparency to your visitors

+WordProof Timestamp makes both these things possible with the power of blockchain.

 ### Further Reading on WordProof, WordPress, and Blockchain